_Racism and UN

 Human Rights Council

 The Human Rights Council (HRC), consisting of 47 UN Member States, meets at least three times a year in Geneva and addresses a wide range of human rights issues in all parts of the world.
 IMADR monitors these sessions and, where relevant, distributes information about them.
-Visit the HRC website

-■ Speaking for the Minorities
+■ Speaking for the Discriminated

-As a substantial part of our advocacy work, IMADR presents written and oral statements to the HRC while holding side events on specific issues during HRC sessions, for the purpose of calling the HRC’s attention to human rights situations that IMADR is working on and urging it to take appropriate actions.
+As a substantial part of our advocacy work, IMADR presents written and oral statements to HRC while holding side events on specific issues during the HRC sessions, for the purpose of calling the HRC’s attention to human rights situations that IMADR is working on and urging it to take appropriate actions.